How New Day’s Debt Settlement Program Works

 If you don’t have money available, don’t worry!
 We’ll help you set up a budget to determine a monthly set aside amount you can make.
 This will help you generate the funds you need gradually in a way that works for your budget.

-This table shows typical monthly set aside amounts based on how much debt you need to settle:
+This table shows typical monthly set aside amounts based on how much debt you need to consolidate:

-How long does it take to settle my debt?
+How long does it take to consolidate my debt?

 This also depends on your situation.
-A debt settlement program typically takes 12-48 months to complete.
-The time will vary depending on how quickly funds for settlement offers can be generated.
+A debt consolidation program typically takes 24-48 months to complete.
+The time will vary depending on how quickly funds for consolidation offers can be generated.
 Extending the program time allows you to make lower monthly payments, which may work better for your budget.

 Also, be aware that the process is ongoing.
-Once you have enough funds to make one settlement offer, we’ll get to work right away.
-Most clients reach at least one successful settlement with five months of enrolling in the program, according to an independent study.
+Once you have enough funds to make one consolidation offer, we’ll get to work right away.
+Most clients reach at least one successful consolidation with five months of enrolling in the program, according to an independent study.

-Debt settlement can also help with accounts that are in collections.
+Debt consolidation can also help with accounts that are in collections.
 This may include credit cards, medical collections, payday loan collections, and old utility or service accounts.

 What other options do I have?